mt-cs/jellyfish_shell/README.md

 hello there!

 [🙂]─[4]─[mtania@nemo:~/P2-mt-cs]$ ./blah
-crash: no such file or directory: ./blah
+jellyfish: no such file or directory: ./blah

 [🤮]─[5]─[mtania@nemo:~/P2-mt-cs]$ cd /this/does/not/exist
 chdir: no such file or directory: /this/does/not/exist